umangb-09/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 The verison of CuDNN can be found in https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements.
 The version of TensorRT can be found in https://onnxruntime.ai/docs/execution-providers/TensorRT-ExecutionProvider.html#requirements.

+For NV TensorRT RTX EP it is recommended that we use the TRT-JIT enabled TensorRT package.
 #### CUDA 12.*:
 The official package of onnxruntime-gpu 1.19.x is built for CUDA 12.x.
 You can install it and other python packages like the following:
 ```